mmseng/AislingMatHelper/README.md

   - Added AssumeFirstDeliveryOption variable and documentation.
 See <a href='#assumefirstdeliveryoption'>AssumeFirstDeliveryOption</a> for details.

 # Notes
+- If you discover an issue, have suggestions or questions, please feel free to open an <a href='https://github.com/mmseng/AislingMatHelper/issues'>Issue</a>.
 - [Original script](https://pastebin.com/9MFvm8ek) by CMDR Oraki/Sulandir
 - Overhauled for ease of use and flexibility by CMDR Roachy1
 - For the Princess!